LackOfMorals/lackofmorals.github.io/_posts/2023-10-20-Introduction-to-Aura-API.md

 ```
 Notice that we're passing the token , something that we'll need to do for every endpoint that we use

-With the ID, we can create the instance.
+With the ID, we can now create the Aura instance.

 You can guess what's coming next

 ## Yet another function
-This will create an Aura instance to a set specification.
-We'll just need to pass the tenant name, oauth token and the name we want for our new instance.
+This will create an Aura instance to a pre-determined specification.
+We'll  need to pass the tenant name, oauth token and the name we want for our new instance.

-To use the endpoint for creating an instancem, we will need
+To use the endpoint for creating an instance, we will need

 - Instance name
 - The cloud provider